 I can also shoot on several different film cameras.
 I can shoot on 35mm film with a Pentax Z-1p SLR, which has full lens interchangeability with my K-1.
 Due to the lens-compatibility, I can shoot anything on either 35mm film or digital.

 I can also shoot 35mm film on a Canon Pellix QL, which was among the first cameras with TTL (Through The Lens) light metering.
-My selection of lenses for this camera is limited.
+I have a limited selection of lenses for this camera.

 I am equipped with continuous and speedlight-based gear to suit most any situations.
 I am also comfortable working with natural lighting.
 Softboxes, umbrellas, backdrops, tripods and cameras are all portable, so I can come to you.
 With up to three continuous and six speedlight-based light sources, I have a lot of room for creativity.